thosgood/this-weeks-finds/markdown/201-250/week213.md

 Here's a book I've been reading lately:

-1) Kenneth S. Brown, Cohomology of Groups, Graduate Texts in Mathematics 182, Springer, 1982.
+1) Kenneth S. Brown, _Cohomology of Groups_, Graduate Texts in Mathematics **182**, Springer, 1982.

-I should have read this book a long time ago - but I probably wouldn't have enjoyed it as much as I do now.
+I should have read this book a long time ago --- but I probably wouldn't have enjoyed it as much as I do now.
 All sorts of things I struggled to learn for years are neatly laid out here.
 Best of all, he comes right out and admits from the start that the cohomology of groups is really a